-Every year, we send over 425 graduates into the world with the tools to solve complex public health problems.
+Every year, we send more than 425 graduates into the world with the tools to solve complex public health problems.

-This year, we will again celebrate these important collaborations between our students, faculty, staff and community partners.
+This year, we celebrated these important collaborations between our students, faculty, staff and community partners.

-Based on the success of last year’s celebration, we are planning for the first annual Gillings School Practicum Day to be held later this year, where we will highlight our partnerships across departments as students in biostatistics, environmental sciences and engineering, epidemiology, health behavior, health policy and management, maternal and child health, nutrition and public health leadership showcase their practica through oral, poster and artifact presentations.
-All sessions will take place throughout the Gillings School.
-Three “Impact in Practice Awards” will also presented to an outstanding student, faculty member and community partner/preceptor, based on nominations.
+Practicum Day was held on Friday, October 26, 2018.
+During the event, we highlighted our partnerships across departments as students in biostatistics, environmental sciences and engineering, epidemiology, health behavior, health policy and management, maternal and child health, nutrition and public health leadership showcased their practica through oral and poster presentations.
+Sessions took place throughout the Gillings School.
+Three “Impact in Practice Awards” also were presented to an outstanding student, faculty member and community partner/preceptor, based on nominations.